 How does the Indiana bail process work?

-The bail contract states that the bail bondsman agrees to pay the amount set by the court for bail if the individual will appear in court on his or her assigned court date.
+Your Indiana bail bonds contract states that the bail bondsman agrees to pay the amount set by the court for bail if the individual will appear in court on his or her assigned court date.
 In most cases, you will be required to pay 10% of your bail amount to your bondsman.
 This fee is non-refundable, as it’s a service fee for posting the bond.
 You can use this bail bonds calculator to determine how much your bail will be.

-If the individual appears in court of his or her court date, the bail money will be released to the person who paid the cost.
+- When the defendant appears in court for their court date, the bail money will be released to the person who paid the cost.
 If you paid the money personally, you will receive all fees minus any fines that must be paid because of your crime.
 If the bail bondsman posted your bail, you will not personal receive any money back from your bail, this is a service fee.

 It is recommended that you choose an Indiana bail bonds person who is accredited by the state.
 That is the only way to ensure that your bond will be paid and you will be released.

 No one expects to get arrested, especially in the middle of the night when it usually occurs.
 How bail works in Indiana will show you that a defendant will need to pay a bondsman a 10% premium of the full bond to be released from jail.
 If the defendant doesn’t appear in court, the Indiana bail bondsman is liable for 100% of the bond to the court.
 Locate a bail bondsman in your area: Terre Haute, Indianapolis, Lafayette, Kokomo, Muncie, Greenwood, Bloomington and Fort Wayne